 First Offence: Confiscation.
-A parent/guardian is required to collect the device from the school.
+A parent/guardian is called.
+Student can collect at end of day.

 Second Offence: Confiscation.
-A parent/guardian is required to collect the device from the school.
+A parent/guardian is called.
+Student is required to hand in phone each day.

 Third Offence: In- School suspensions and negotiation with a parent/guardian for the most positive outcome for the student.